-1. Be designed in such a manner as to ensure:
+- 1. Be designed in such a manner as to ensure: - (a) The reliable operation of the facility; and

-- (a) The reliable operation of the facility; and - (b) That the public water system can meet its current demands for water. - 2.
-Except as otherwise specifically allowed by the [health authority] Division or the appropriate district board of health: - (a) Ensure that at any time the facility is the sole source of water for the public water system, the total capacity of the system is sufficient to meet the maximum day demand, peak hour demand and fire flow for the area of service of the system. - (b) Include at least two devices each for pumping, mixing chemicals, flocculation, sedimentation, filtration and disinfection. - (c) Be constructed in such a manner as to allow individual devices required pursuant to paragraph (b) to be taken out of service without disrupting the operation of the facility. - (d) Have drains and pumps of such a size as to allow the removal of water within a reasonable time. - (e) Have a standby source of power available to allow the operation of essential functions when the regular source of power fails. - (f) When filtration is used, discharge filtered water after backwashing into a system for waste. - (g) If the facility does not have a person present on a 24-hour basis, include a device that automatically shuts off the facility when the facility is not operating properly.

-NAC 445A.66795 Treatment facilities: Submission of information regarding application of chemicals.
-(NRS 445A.860) If the design of a treatment facility includes the application of chemicals, a supplier of water shall submit to the [health authority]Division or the appropriate district board of health with the information required pursuant to NAC 445A.6677:
+- (b) That the public water system can meet its current demands for water. - 2.
+Except as otherwise specifically allowed by the Division or the appropriate districtboard of health: [authority:] - (a) Ensure that at any time the facility is the sole source of water for the public water system, the total capacity of the system is sufficient to meet the maximum day demand, peak hour demand and fire flow for the area of service of the system. - (b) Include at least two devices each for pumping, mixing chemicals, flocculation, sedimentation, filtration and disinfection. - (c) Be constructed in such a manner as to allow individual devices required pursuant to paragraph (b) to be taken out of service without disrupting the operation of the facility. - (d) Have drains and pumps of such a size as to allow the removal of water within a reasonable time. - (e) Have a standby source of power available to allow the operation of essential functions when the regular source of power fails. - (f) When filtration is used, discharge filtered water after backwashing into a system for waste. - (g) If the facility does not have a person present on a 24-hour basis, include a device that automatically shuts off the facility when the facility is not operating properly. - Sec.
+84. NAC 445A.66795 is hereby amended to read as follows: - 445A.66795 If the design of a treatment facility includes the application of chemicals, a supplier of water shall submit to the Division or the appropriate district board of health [authority] with the information required pursuant to NAC 445A.6677:

 - 1. Descriptions of the equipment for feeding the chemicals, including the minimum and maximum rates of feeding. - 2.
 A description of the location of the feeders, layout of piping and points of application. - 3.
 A description of the facilities for the storage and handling of the chemicals. - 4.
 Specifications for the chemicals to be used. - 5.
 A description of the procedures for operation and control, including proposed rates of application. - 6.
 Descriptions of the testing equipment and monitoring procedures to be used. - 7.
 The results of any chemical, physical or biological tests, and any other tests, performed to determine the optimum chemical treatment. - 8.
 A description of the assemblies for the prevention of backflow proposed to be used for protection against cross-connections. - 9.
-A plan for the safety of persons operating the facility which conforms to any applicable state or federal requirements for occupational safety and health.
+A plan for the safety of persons operating the facility which conforms to any applicable state or federal requirements for occupational safety and health. - Sec.
+85. NAC 445A.66805 is hereby amended to read as follows: